“Give me $1 to receive $5 later. You pay first.”

 Another way to check for real sites is to use a web rank/worth calculator like Similarweb.com.
 Mind that fake domains aren’t always obvious for the naked eye.

 Let’s say you’re in a clone of a reputable site.
 If you enter the URL in Similarweb, Alexa, or WorthOfWeb, the page will show “Error.
 We couldn’t find that site.” or “This site doesn’t have enough information to display.”
-Then you know it’s fake.
+Then it may be fake.
+Not necessarily, since they might just be blocking their crawlers for privacy reasons, but it is an indicator.

 The real site will show traffic per month, revenue, and other statistics.